swissspidy/gutenberg-bento/README.md

 ## About this Plugin

-This demo plugin shows how `<bento-base-carousel>` can be used to display an image carousel on the frontend, with the `BentoBaseCarousel` React component doing the same in the editor, removing the need for any duplication.
+This plugin enhances existing core blocks and creates new blocks for using Bento components.

-Thanks to the encapsulation advantages of custom elements like `<bento-base-carousel>`, other WordPress plugins and themes can't interfere with its look & feel.
+Thanks to the encapsulation advantages of custom elements like `<bento-base-carousel>`, other WordPress plugins and themes can't interfere with their look & feel.

 While this plugin is only a proof-of-concept, it gives a glimpse at the possibilities of using Bento for Gutenberg block development, and the advantages that brings: